 In September 2015, Huawei partnered with Google to build the Nexus 6P.

-On September 2, 2015, Huawei released the Huawei Watch, an Android Wear-based smartwatch, at Internationale Funkausstellung Berlin.
-It marked Huawei's first venture into the smartwatch market.
+On 2 September 2015, Huawei released the Huawei Watch, an Android Wear-based smartwatch, at Internationale Funkausstellung Berlin.
+It was the first smartwatch produced by Huawei.

-In September 2016, Huawei integrated new manufacturing capabilities into its Eindhoven hub in the Netherlands, enabling the production of 7,000 inverter units per month.
+In September 2016, Huawei integrated new manufacturing capabilities into its Eindhoven hub in the Netherlands, enabling it to produce 7,000 inverter units per month.

-From January 2012 to January 2017, data transfers on servers at the African Union headquarters, supplied by Huawei, peaked after hours with internal data sent to unknown servers hosted in Shanghai.
+From January 2012 to January 2017, data transfers on servers at the African Union headquarters, whose computer systems were supplied by Huawei, peaked after hours to unknown servers hosted in Shanghai.

-In April 2017, Huawei entered the residential solar market, launching its string solar inverters and DC power optimizers, and later solar batteries.
+In April 2017, Huawei entered the residential solar market with the launch of its string solar inverters and DC power optimizers, and later solar batteries.

-Article 7 of the 2017 PRC national intelligence-gathering activities law explicitly states that all Chinese citizens and organizations are obliged to cooperate upon request with PRC intelligence operations and maintain secrecy of such operations.
+In 2017, Article 7 of the PRC national intelligence-gathering activities law stipulated that all Chinese citizens and organizations are obliged to cooperate upon request with PRC intelligence operations and maintain the secrecy of such operations.

-In 2017, a jury found that Huawei had misappropriated trade secrets of T-Mobile US but awarded damages only for a breach of supplier contract, and did not compensate T-Mobile for claims of espionage.
+In 2017, a jury found that Huawei had misappropriated trade secrets of T-Mobile US but awarded damages only for a breach of supplier contract; it did not compensate T-Mobile for claims of espionage.

-In May 2018, Huawei stated that they would no longer allow unlocking the bootloader of their phones, preventing installation of third-party system software or security updates.
+In May 2018, Huawei stated that they will no longer allow unlocking the bootloader of their phones, which would disallow installing third party system software or security updates.

 In August 2018, the National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019) was signed into law, containing a provision that banned Huawei and ZTE equipment from being used by the US federal government, citing security concerns.

-In November 2018, New Zealand blocked Huawei from supplying mobile equipment to Spark New Zealand's 5G network, citing a "significant network security risk" and concerns about China's National Intelligence Law.
+In November 2018, New Zealand blocked Huawei from supplying mobile equipment to Spark New Zealand's 5G network, citing network security risks and concerns about China's National Intelligence Law.

-In December 2018, German and British intelligence agencies pushed back against the US' allegations against Huawei, stating that after examining Huawei's 5G hardware and accompanying source code, they found no evidence of malevolence.
+Between December 2018 and January 2019, German and British intelligence agencies initially pushed back against the US' allegations, stating that after examining Huawei's 5G hardware and accompanying source code, they have found no evidence of malevolence and that a ban would therefore be unwarranted.

 By 2018, Huawei had achieved a significant milestone by selling 200 million smartphones.